Core#

 The formatted

-.- Return type:
+SourcedValue.- Return type:

 T

-- class impacthpc.src.core.Operation(name: str | None, value: Quantity | str, min: Quantity | str | None, max: Quantity | str | None, operator: str, operands: list[ReplicableValue | int | float], isInfix: bool = True, standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#
+- class impactshpc.src.core.Operation(name: str | None, value: Quantity | str, min: Quantity | str | None, max: Quantity | str | None, operator: str, operands: list[ReplicableValue | int | float], isInfix: bool = True, standard_deviation: Quantity | str | None = None, warnings: List[str] = [], explaination: str | None = None, ontology: Ontology | None = None, important: bool = False)#

 Subclass of

-, which represents the leaf of the tree.In addition to the attributes of ReplicableValue, Operations have an operator and operands and can represent infix operations (like a + b, where the
+ReplicableValuerepresenting the composed nodes of a tree, as opposed toSourcedValue, which represents the leaf of the tree.In addition to the attributes of ReplicableValue, Operations have an operator and operands and can represent infix operations (like a + b, where the

-operator is between the two operands) or prefix operations (like ln(a), where the operator is a function name before the operands).- operands#
++operator is between the two operands) or prefix operations (like ln(a), where the operator is a function name before the operands).- operands#

 The list of operands.
 Operands can be ReplicableValues or numbers (int or float).
 Numbers are treated as if min = max = value, and standard_deviation = 0.